nf-core/rangeland/docs/output.md

 Preprocessing consist of two parts, generating parameter files and actual preprocessing.

-The parameter files created through [force-parameter](https://force-eo.readthedocs.io/en/latest/components/auxilliary/parameter.html#force-parameter) can be viewed to understand concrete preprocessing techniques applied for a given tile.
+The parameter files created automatically and potentially [modified through `task.ext.args`](usage.md#configuring-force-modules) can be viewed to understand concrete preprocessing techniques applied for a given tile.

 Logs and analysis-ready-data (ARD) are generated using the [force-l2ps](https://force-eo.readthedocs.io/en/latest/components/lower-level/level2/l2ps.html) command.
 Logs can be consulted for debugging purposes.